MathisWellmann/sliding_features-rs/README.md

 cargo run --release --example basic_chainable_view
 ```

-NOTE: I am aware that the boxed View code looks ugly can get quite large for longer view chains.
-if you happen to know a clean solution, please let me know or write a PR

 ### Multiple Sliding Features Example
 ```rust
 /// Basic Example showing how to utilize a SlidingWindow to combine multiple chained views